ito-soft-design/ambient_iot/README.md

     read_key = "abc.."    # set read key of the channel client = AmbientIot::Client.new channel_id, read_key:read_key # create a client
     client.info

-Timestamp is automatically added.
-If you don't want to set timestamp, set false the timestamp property.

-    client.append_timestamp = false

-In this case, timestamp is set on Ambient.

 ## Contributing